A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Some topological background

-yielding hence the proof of \eqref{tr}, at least when the hopf invariant $d=\ell^2$ is a square.
-The spaghetton map which we will construct later is actually a slight modification of the map $\rul$ and enjoys essentially the same properties, as will be seen at the light of the next paragraph.
+yielding hence the proof of \eqref{tr}, at least when the Hopf invariant $d=\ell^2$ is a square.
+The Spaghetton map which we will construct later corresponds to a modification of the map $\rul$ and enjoys essentially the same properties, as it will be seen in the light of the next paragraph.